lyz-code/repository-orm/docs/index.md

 : Obtain all the entities of type `Entity` from the repository.

 `search`
-: Obtain the entities whose attributes match a condition.
+: Obtain the entities whose attributes match a condition or regular expression.

 `apply_migrations`
 : Run the migrations of the repository schema.